 30 remates to finish on beat five.

-The samples were taken from historical recordings and are arranged according to the number of notes in each idea.
-Just for reference, let's start by looking at a typical siguiriyas falseta spread over two complete compases (the falseta is written out in a three-part time signature of 2/4, 6/8 and 1/4):
+The examples were taken from historical recordings and are arranged according to the number of notes in each idea.
+Just for reference, let's start by looking at a typical siguiriyas falseta spread over two complete compases (the falseta is written in a three-part time signature of 2/4, 6/8 and 1/4):

 Sample 5a is from Juan Moreno in 1958 and Andrés Heredia in 1962.
 Sample 5b is from Manolo de Badajoz in 1930, but can be found a year earlier on a recording by Ramón Montoya.
 Sample 5c is from Manolo de Brenes with el Chocolate.
 Sample 5d, in the key of E, is from Melchor in 1966, and 5e is from Niño Ricardo a year later with Mairena.
 Sample 5f is also by Ricardo, from 1966 with Talega.
 Notice the beautiful remate that follows.